kersulis/kersulis.github.io/_posts/2015-01-15-matpower-in-julia.md

 ---
 layout: post
-title: MATPOWER Cases in Julia
+title: MATPOWER Network Data in Julia
 ---

 _Liberating MATPOWER caseformat data._

 The [MATPOWER caseformat][4] is frequently used to store power system data, but Julia (with its [GraphViz package][5]) is better suited for network visualization than MATLAB.
-I decided to write a Julia package to import MATPOWER caseformat data into a Julia environment.
+I decided to write a Julia package to import MATPOWER's built-in network data into a Julia environment.

 It is possible to run MATLAB code using Julia, but not to translate arbitrary MATLAB code.
 Rather than working with MATPOWER directly, I used PYPOWER, a Python port under the GPL v3 license.
-First, I cloned the [PYPOWER repository][1]:
+I cloned the PYPOWER repository:

 ```bash
 git clone --recursive https://github.com/rwl/PYPOWER
 cd PYPOWER
 ```
-Next, I copied all `.py` files pertaining to case files into a new directory:
+Next, I copied all `.py` files containing network data into a new directory.
+These files begin with "case", so it's easy to glob them together:

 ```bash
 mkdir case-only